samherrmann/docker-angular-cli/README.md

     * Commit it to your version control system.

-3. Add the following configuration to `angular-cli.json` to make the app accessible from the browser on the host machine.
+3. Add the following configuration to `angular-cli.json` to make the app accessible from the browser on the host machine:
     ```json
       "defaults": {
         "serve": {